 Although these rules bring many changes for those involved in the system, we remain hopeful that these modifications will mean a quicker and more efficient method for parties to resolve their matters.

 Similarly, the addition of the questionnaires may also assist the Court in obtaining information that might not have otherwise been included when filing the initiating documents.
-For example, although a lot of this information should be included in the Affidavit evidence at the time of filing an Application or Response, unfortunately it is quite common that this is not the case, especially when parties are self-represented or represented by a Solicitor that is perhaps not experienced in family law.
+For example, although a lot of this information should be included in the Affidavit evidence at the time of filing an Application or Response, unfortunately it is quite common that this is not the case.
+Especially when parties are self-represented or represented by a Solicitor that is perhaps not experienced in family law.

-Overall, these Rules will bring conformity and should assist the Court with their overall goal of creating an efficient system without unnecessary costs and delays to parties.
+Overall, these Rules will bring conformity and should assist the Federal Circuit Court and Family Court of Australia with their goal of creating a more efficient system.

 By Tegan Martens